 Why You Can’t Measure Your Performance Outcomes…May 17, 2010 by Stacey Barr

-One of the worst immeasurability problems with strategy is the excessive use of ‘weasely’ language.
+One of the worst problems that makes strategic outcomes hard to measure is the excessive use of ‘weasely’ language.
 And you’ll know what I mean if your strategy is full of words like efficiency, productivity, sustainability, or even performance outcomes.

 Wikipedia explains what weasel words are:

 The expression weasel word derives from the egg-eating habits of weasels… An egg that a weasel has sucked will look intact to the casual observer, while actually being empty.
 Thus, words or claims that turn out to be empty upon analysis are known as “weasel words”.
 The expression first appeared in Stewart Chaplin’s short story ‘Stained Glass Political Platform’ (published in 1900 in The Century Magazine,… in which they were referred to as “words that suck the life out of the words next to them, just as a weasel sucks the egg and leaves the shell.”
 Theodore Roosevelt attributed the term to Dave Sewall, claiming that Sewall used the term in a private conversation in 1879…

 In the political sphere, this type of language is used to “spin” or alter the public’s perception of an issue.
 In 1916, Theodore Roosevelt argued that “one of our defects as a nation is a tendency to use … ‘weasel words’; when one ‘weasel word’ is used … after another there is nothing left.”